w3f/polkadot-wiki/docs/learn/learn-statemint.md

 - Assets with off-chain backing
 - Assets without any backing

-For additional background on Statemint and Statemine checkout [this support article](https://support.polkadot.network/support/solutions/articles/65000181800-what-is-statemint-and-statemine-and-how-do-i-use-them-).
+For additional background on Statemint and Statemine check out [this support article](https://support.polkadot.network/support/solutions/articles/65000181800-what-is-statemint-and-statemine-and-how-do-i-use-them-).

 ## Creating Assets on Statemint